Skip to content

 '[is] someone who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.'

-If a person's claim for asylum (refugee status) is refused but there are substantial grounds for believing that s/he would face a real risk of serious harm if returned to their country of origin, s/he may be granted humanitarian protection.
-Humanitarian protection is a form of leave under the immigration rules (Immigration Rules, 339C).
+If a person's claim for asylum (refugee status) is refused but there are substantial grounds for believing that s/he would face a real risk of serious harm if returned to their country of origin, s/he may be granted humanitarian protection or temporary humanitarian protection.
+Both kinds of humanitarian protection are forms of leave under the immigration rules (Immigration Rules, para 339C, 339QB).

 A person who has claimed asylum but who does not meet the criteria for refugee status or humanitarian protection may be granted discretionary leave if there are other humanitarian reasons why s/he should be allowed to stay.
 Discretionary leave is granted outside the immigration rules and is only given in limited circumstances (such as to an unaccompanied person aged under 18).

-A person who is a refugee (in its ordinary or legal sense) may also be granted leave under one of the following special programmes:
+A person who is a refugee (in its ordinary or legal sense) may also be granted leave with access to housing and benefits under one of the following special programmes:

 Most of these types of leave are time-limited and must be renewed.
 After you have served five, six or ten years' continuous leave you will be granted 'indefinite leave to remain' (ILR), in other words leave without time limit, also known as 'settled status'.